-- 2.31.1 A person who performs one or more of the following functions: - (A) Bingo Caller; - (B) Counting Room Supervisor; - (C) Chief of Security; - (D) Custodian of gaming supplies or cash; - (E) Floor Manager or Management; - (F) Pit Boss; - (G) Dealer; - (H) Croupier; - (I) Approver of Credit; or - (J) Custodian of gaming devices including persons with access to cash and accounting records within such devices; - 2.31.2 If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or - 2.31.3 If not otherwise included, the four most highly compensated persons in the Authority. - 2.31.4 Any other person designated by the Commission as a key employee - 2.32 "MBPI" means the Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians (a/k/a the Gun Lake Tribe), also referred to as the "Tribe". - 2.33 "Management Contract" means a contract within the meaning of 25 U.S.C. §§ 2710(d)(9) and 2711, and 25 C.F.R. § 502.15. - 2.34 "Management Contractor" means a natural person or entity that has entered into a management contract with MBPI or the Authority which has been approved pursuant to 25 U.S.C §§ 2710(d)(9), 2711 and Section 14 of this Ordinance. - 2.35 "Manufacturer" means a natural person or entity that manufactures Gaming Devices and/or component parts thereof as defined herein for use or play in the Gaming Facilities. - 2.36 "National Indian Gaming Commission" or "NIGC" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704.
+2.31.5 If not otherwise licensed as a key employee or primary management official, the four persons most highly compensated by the gaming operation;

+2.31.6 Any other employee of the gaming enterprise as documented by the tribe as a key employee

+- 2.32 "MBPI" means the Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians (a/k/a the Gun Lake Tribe), also referred to as the "Tribe". - 2.33 "Management Contract" means a contract within the meaning of 25 U.S.C. §§ 2710(d)(9) and 2711, and 25 C.F.R. § 502.15. - 2.34 "Management Contractor" means a natural person or entity that has entered into a management contract with MBPI or the Authority which has been approved pursuant to 25 U.S.C §§ 2710(d)(9), 2711 and Section 14 of this Ordinance. - 2.35 "Manufacturer" means a natural person or entity that manufactures Gaming Devices and/or component parts thereof as defined herein for use or play in the Gaming Facilities. - 2.36 "National Indian Gaming Commission" or "NIGC" means the National Indian Gaming Commission established pursuant to 25 U.S.C. § 2704.

-- 2.37 "National Indian Gaming Commission Facility Licenese" means the license granted by the Commission and submitted to the NIGC pursuant to 25 CFR Part 559. - 2.38 "Net Revenues" means the gross gaming revenues of an Indian Gaming Operation less amounts paid out as, or paid for, prizes and total gaming related operating expenses, including all those expenses of the Gaming Operation commonly known as operating expenses and non-operating expenses consistent with professional accounting pronouncements, excluding management fees. - 2.38 "Online Version of a Game" (also referred to as an "Internet Game") means any Class II or Class III game that is offered for play through the internet in which an individual wagers money or something of monetary value for the opportunity to win money or something of monetary value.
-The "online version" of any class II or class III game includes gaming tournaments conducted via the internet in which individuals compete against one another in 1 or more class III or class III games. - 2.39 "Ordinance" means this Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians Ordinance to govern the operation of gaming. - 2.40 "Other games similar to bingo" means any game played in the same location as bingo constituting a variant on the game of bingo and permits players to compete against each other for a common prize or prizes. - 2.41 "Patron" means a person who is a customer or guest of the Gaming Operation and may interact with a Class II or Class III game.
+- 2.37 "National Indian Gaming Commission Facility License" means the license granted by the Commission and submitted to the NIGC pursuant to 25 CFR Part 559. - 2.38 "Net Revenues" means the gross gaming revenues of an Indian Gaming Operation less amounts paid out as, or paid for, prizes and total gaming related operating expenses, including all those expenses of the Gaming Operation commonly known as operating expenses and non-operating expenses consistent with professional accounting pronouncements, excluding management fees. - 2.38 "Online Version of a Game" (also referred to as an "Internet Game") means any Class II or Class III game that is offered for play through the internet in which an individual wagers money or something of monetary value for the opportunity to win money or something of monetary value.
+The "online version" of any class II or class III game includes gaming tournaments conducted via the internet in which individuals compete against one another in 1 or more class III games. - 2.39 "Ordinance" means this Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians Ordinance to govern the operation of gaming. - 2.40 "Other games similar to bingo" means any game played in the same location as bingo constituting a variant on the game of bingo and permits players to compete against each other for a common prize or prizes. - 2.41 "Patron" means a person who is a customer or guest of the Gaming Operation and may interact with a Class II or Class III game.
 Also may be referred to as a "Player." - 2.42 "Person" includes a corporation, company, partnership, firm, association or society, as well as a natural person.
-When "person" is used to designate the violator or offender of any law, it includes a corporation, partnership, or any association of persons. - 2.43 "Primary Management Official" means: - 2.43.1 The person having management responsibility for or under a management contract; or - 2.43.2 Any person who has the authority to: - (A) hire and fire employees; or - (B) set up working policy for the Authority; or - 2.43.3 The chief financial officer or other person who has financial management responsibilities for the Authority.
+When "person" is used to designate the violator or offender of any law, it includes a corporation, partnership, or any association of persons.

+2.43 "Primary Management Official" means:

+2.43.1 Any person having management responsibility for a management contract;

+2.43.2 Any person who has authority:

+- (A) To hire and fire employees of the gaming operation; or - (B) To establish policy for the gaming operation.